Designing the Future

 Emma Fagergren knows about compromise.
 She better.
 She’s trying to make 45 million people happy every month.

 Pulling off that trick is nearly impossible, which is why compromise is so important when it comes to user experience in human-computer interaction design.
-Fagergren developed that trait during her time at the School of Informatics and Computing, and it has served her well in her job as a user experience designer for Move Inc., a leading provider of online real estate services.
+Fagergren developed that trait during her time at the School of Informatics, Computing, and Engineering, and it has served her well in her job as a user experience designer for Move Inc., a leading provider of online real estate services.

 “Our users come from such different backgrounds,” Fagergren says.
 “How do you accommodate the needs of 45 million people?
 It’s impossible to please everyone, so you have to know how to trade off.” – and do so in an informed way.